kristofhracza/hacking-procedure/Reverse_engineering/re.md

     eip     <0x616162>
     [snip]
     ```
     In the above code `62` is the random char.
-So, however long was the payload above, we need to add one more charcter to it.
+So, however long was the payload above, we need to add one more character to it.
     For simplicity's sake let's say that the correct size was `512`.

 6. Making the actual payload